 Welcome to our dedicated page for Armanino Foods Distinction news (Ticker: AMNF), a resource for investors and traders seeking the latest updates and insights on Armanino Foods Distinction stock.

-News for Armanino Foods of Distinction, Inc. (OTCQX: AMNF) centers on its role as a producer and marketer of premium frozen Italian and specialty foods, with a particular focus on pesto, sauces, and filled pastas.
-Company updates frequently highlight performance in the foodservice, retail, and industrial markets across North America and select international regions.
+Armanino Foods of Distinction, Inc. reports developments tied to its business as a producer and marketer of premium frozen Italian and specialty foods.
+The company sells pesto, complementary sauces and stuffed pasta products to foodservice, retail and industrial customers across North America and select international markets.

 Armanino Foods (OTCQX:AMNF) reported record fourth quarter and full year 2025 results: full-year net sales +9.7% to $76.1M, operating income +31.1% to $23.9M, and EPS of $0.60.
 The company generated $13.1M free cash flow and returned $11.7M to shareholders via dividends and buybacks.